SuperFlyTV/GraphicsDataDefinition/README.md

   "type": "string",
   "gddType": "file-path/image-path",
   "gddOptions": {
-    "extensions": Array<string> // [Optional] Limit which files can be chosen by the user }
+    "extensions": Array<string> // [Optional] Limit which files can be chosen by the user.
+Example: ['jpg', 'png'] }
 }
 ```